The Route

 Place Gambetta, Vannes

-- In the heart of the city, steps from the medieval ramparts
+- In the heart of Vannes, just steps from the port

 Only boarding point — departure and arrival at Place Gambetta.